-Following completion of the Gate, students in grades nine through twelve undertake a traditional college-preparatory curriculum, including Advanced Placement courses, in a block schedule that introduces them to the course scheduling they will encounter in college.
-The SEED School offers a wide range of elective courses, such as entrepreneurship, service learning, and journalism, that build upon the core content courses and provide a more challenging and enriching learning experience in the subjects that interest students most.
+Students in grades nine through twelve undertake a traditional college-preparatory curriculum, including Advanced Placement courses, that introduces them to the course scheduling they will encounter in college.
+The SEED School offers a wide range of elective courses, such as entrepreneurship, service learning, and African American History, that build upon the core content courses and provide a more challenging and enriching learning experience in the subjects that interest students most.

 College Transition & Success Services